West Ham United F.C.: The Academy of Football

 The club promotes the popular idea of West Ham being "The Academy of Football", with the moniker adorning the ground's new stadium façade.
 The comment predominantly refers to the club's youth development system which was established by manager Ted Fenton during the 1950s, that has seen a number of international players emerge through the ranks.
 Most notably, the club contributed three players to the World Cup-winning England side of 1966, including club icon Bobby Moore, as well as Martin Peters and Geoff Hurst who between them scored all of England's goals in the eventual 4–2 victory.
 Other academy players that have gone on to play for England have included Trevor Brooking, Alvin Martin, Tony Cottee, Paul Ince, and Declan Rice.

-Since the late 1990s, Rio Ferdinand, Frank Lampard, Joe Cole, Michael Carrick and Glen Johnson began their careers at West Ham and all went on to play for much bigger clubs.
+Since the late 1990s, Rio Ferdinand, Frank Lampard, Joe Cole, Michael Carrick and Glen Johnson began their careers at West Ham and all went on to play for other clubs.
 Most recently, the likes of first teamers Mark Noble and James Tomkins, as well as Welsh international Jack Collison, have emerged through the Academy.
 Frustratingly for fans and managers alike, the club has struggled to retain many of these players due to (predominantly) financial reasons.
-West Ham, during the 2007–08 season, had an average of 6.61 English players in the starting line up, higher than any other Premier League club, which cemented their status as one of the few Premier League clubs left that were recognised to be bringing through young English talent and were recognised as having "homegrown players."
+West Ham, during the 2007–08 season, had an average of 6.61 English players in the starting line up, higher than any other Premier League club, which cemented their status as one of the few Premier League clubs left that were recognised to be bringing through young English talent and were recognised as having "homegrown players".
 Between 2000 and 2011, the club produced eight England players, as many as Manchester United and one fewer than Arsenal.
-Much of the success of the Academy has been attributed to Tony Carr, who was West Ham youth coach between 1973 and 2014.
+Much of the success of the academy has been attributed to Tony Carr, who was West Ham youth coach between 1973 and 2014.